paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 Before pressing the buttons make sure it's safe to power on the system.
 {{% /notice %}}

-#### EL9221-5000
+#### el9221-5000
 The EL9221-5000 has one channel and can therefore only the top button is needed to be pressed.

-#### EL9227-5500
+#### el9227-5500
 The EL9227-5500 is a 2 channel module and normally both channels needs to be enabled by pressing both the top and bottom long LED. if only one are pressed it could result in that the power to the communication is fine but the power to the i/o bus is lacking.
 This can result in starnge issues.
 Both EL9227-5500 and EL9221-5000 have dedicated panels whre status of the over current protection can be seen.

-### EL7041
+### el7041
 If drive is in error or warning state, further information about the reason for the warning/error can be read from the drive terminal by using the ethercat command.
+See [command line interface](ethercatcli) for more info.

 {{% notice info %}}
 In order to use the ethercat command, you must first login to the server where the ecmc IOC is running.